 Lydia – When it comes to climbing gear, I always prefer to try stuff in person and see the fit.
-However, things like draws, rope, and slings, if they are from a legitimate brand that I already trust and seen before, I usually am okay to buy it online.
+However, things like draws, rope, and slings, if they are from a legitimate brand that I already trust and have seen before, I usually am okay to buy them online.

 5c – If you can go to any crag right now where would it be and why?

 Lydia – I don’t have any specific crag I am dying to try at the moment, though if it’s within Southeast Asia I would love to be able to climb in Korea and Japan.

 5c – Apart from the necessary climbing gear what else is a must-have that you will bring to any climbing trip?